How in the world can we know what we believe is actually God’s truth?

 Jesus said: «I am the way, the truth, and the life: no man cometh unto the Father, but by me.» (Joh.14:6)

-And it only lists two things: “Here is the patience of the saints: here are they that keep the commandments of God, and the faith of Jesus.» (Rev.14:12)
+And it lists four things: “Here is the patience of the saints: here are they that keep the commandments of God, and the faith of Jesus.» (Rev.14:12)

 Remember what the law of God is? «In the beginning was the Word, and the Word was with God, and the Word was God.» (John.1:1) Those who keep God’s word and the law will resemble Jesus, and if they don’t, well then they don’t keep it, they just say they do.
 They might be going around in their own wilderness carrying the law without actually having it in their hearts.

-The mission of the gospel is to reach the hole world. «The gospel of the kingdom».
+The mission of the gospel is to reach the whole world. «The gospel of the kingdom».
 Christ Kingdom.

 The devil is confusing God’s people